Extension in Your Community

 4-H Field Day

 On May 30th let’s celebrate and build healthy bodies and minds at 4-H Field Day.
-The day will begin at 9:00am at Camp Caesar (at the Council Circle) and consist of games for all 4-H members and clubs to participate in (don’t forget to write a song).
-The theme for this year’s Field Day will be announced at the end of April.
+The day will begin at 9:00am at Camp Caesar (at the Council Circle) and consist of games for all 4-H members and clubs to participate in (don’t forget to write a song and yell).
+The theme for this year’s Field Day will be “Life is Good, 4-H Makes it Better!”

 Webster County Extension on Facebook!